What Is a Scarless Thyroidectomy (Thyroid Surgery)?

 - Limited secondary or tertiary cases of hyperparathyroidism

 The procedure requires an overnight hospital stay.
-A dedicated care team closely monitors the patient’s recovery from the procedure and anesthesia.
+A dedicated care team closely monitors your recovery from the procedure.
 Patients are typically discharged the following morning.

 For the first two to three days after the procedure, you can expect to have sore throat, a scratch voice and a stiff neck.
 There will also be some swelling and bruising on the lower lip, chin and upper neck.
 These symptoms should go away within seven to 10 days.